ohayocorp/sobek_nodejs/README.md

-Nodejs compatibility library for Goja
+Nodejs compatibility library for sobek
 ====

-This is a collection of Goja modules that provide nodejs compatibility.
+This is a collection of sobek modules that provide nodejs compatibility.

 Example: